-9.1.1 The Regulatory Services Group of Activities works towards the goal of seeking to effectively and efficiently provide a safe and sustainable environment through the administration and enforcement of Central Government Legislation.
+9.1.1 The Regulatory Services GOA works towards the goal of seeking to effectively and efficiently provide a safe and sustainable environment through the administration and enforcement of Central Government Legislation.

 - 9.2.1 The activities under this GOA are:

 - 1. Environmental Health

 - 2. Animal and Dog Control

 - 3. Alcohol Licensing

-- 4. Building Control.
+- 4. Building Control

+- 5. Emergency Management